About the Transformative Justice Committee

 Restorative practices have many benefits—to individuals, to communities, and to our world:

-What does the Restorative Justice process look like for VFP?
+What does the Restorative Justice Process and Circle look like for VFP?

 Community Building Circles

-After harm has been done, restorative practices bring people together to talk about the impact of that behavior on themselves and their community.
-By creating a process that is voluntary—and by using methods that reduce anxieties for both those harmed and those who cause harm—restorative practices work in situations that might otherwise be out of reach.
+By creating a process that is voluntary—and by using methods that reduce anxieties for all participants—restorative practices work in situations that might otherwise be out of reach.

 Restorative practices are proven tools for helping people to listen, to talk—and to understand.